KYNNAC/sonusflow-cpp-legacy/README.md

 ---

+## High-Performance Audio Architecture

+Sonus Flow utilizes a **pull-based audio callback system** via the MiniAudio engine.
+This architecture is a deliberate design choice to ensure professional-grade reliability:

+* **Zero-Jitter Playback:** Instead of the application "pushing" audio data to the sound card (which can cause stutters if the CPU is busy), the audio hardware "pulls" data directly from a dedicated high-priority buffer thread.
+* **Thread Safety:** This separates the User Interface (Qt thread) from the Audio Processing (Callback thread).
+Even if the GUI is being resized or is heavy on resources, the audio "flow" remains uninterrupted, preventing listener fatigue.
+* **Buffer Integrity:** By allowing the hardware to dictate the pace, Sonus Flow significantly reduces the risk of underflows or digital clipping, which is vital for a sensitive therapeutic application.

+---

 ## Safety by Design

 Hearing health is paramount.
 Sonus Flow is built from the ground up to be a protective tool, not a harmful one.